 Prior to your appointment will review key factors in transmission risk:

-1. Do you or a household member have fever, cough, shortness of breath or flu like symptoms?
+1. Do you or a household member have fever, cough, shortness of breath or flu like symptoms or are COVID positive?

 2. Have you been in group meetings where members have come down wth COVID-19?